A big thank you Patricia Nagelmackers @Tayronalife for this portrait!

 My practice has to be filled with moments that fulfill me and make me feel good overall: physically, emotionally or spiritually.
 Yoga allows that.
 It also allows me to be listening, caring, learning and laughing sometimes too!

 My first passion is traveling.
-I lived abroad a lot and I am soon starting a trip around worldwide energy healing techniques.
+I lived abroad many times and I travel a lot around worldwide energy healing techniques.
 Traveling allows me to feel things more intensely, to be in the here and now, to experiment, discover, meet, to open myself and to grow.
 This is essential to my well-being.

 Yoga gives me this escape.
 Each course is like a journey … to me.
 I like to be in motion and depending on the practice, there is always a new teaching, a different flow, a rhythm to discover, another energy, a new opening toward myself.